Luodong Forestry Culture Park

 • By bus

-Highway bus: Get off at Yilan Bus Terminal located at the back of Yilan Train Station.
+Highway bus: Get off at Luodong Bus Terminal located at the back of Luodong Train Station.
 Walk to the front of the station and go straight toward Zhongzheng N. Rd.
 Make a right turn and walk along Zhongzheng N. Rd. for approximately 1,000m to reach the park (20 minutes).

 • By train

-Exit at Yilan Train Front Station, go straight to Zhongzheng N. Rd, and make a right turn.
+Exit at Luodong Train Front Station, go straight to Zhongzheng N. Rd, and make a right turn.
 Go straight along Zhongzheng N. Rd. for approximately 1,000m (20~25 minutes) to arrive at the destination.

 Things to Know for Visitors